 ‘La Ola Fresca’ is open again… and so we continue.
-This month of May we offer as your nutritional weapon against flus and this dreaded virus a ‘French Onion Soup’.
+This month, we offer as your nutritional weapon against flus and this dreaded virus a ‘French Onion Soup’.
 An old favourite of mine and one that you can easily make in your homes.

 French Onion Soup always reminds me of the flea market in ‘Porte de Clignancourt’ of Paris where I worked as an ‘aupair’ in the 1980s.
 My favourite Sunday hangout was ‘Chez Louisette’, which opened in the 1930s.
 Here, amongst the French café kitsch, we would tuck into huge comforting bowls of French Onion Soup while the resident house band played Edith Piaf.
 These days, with restrictions on travel, we can at least let memories and good cuisine be our escape!

 Some people may have had bad experiences with onions but I think this is often because they haven’t been cooked properly before they have been added to a sauce or dish and leave that sort of pungent, sweaty sock taste.
 Nothing worse than that!
 No danger of that with this recipe, which requires that you cook the onions thoroughly to a high temperature at the start and then for one hour.
 I am such believer in the power of onions; I even at present have a cut one under my bed, to ward off any pathogens in the air.
 Strangely it doesn’t seem to smell or to have gone off, which must be some proof of its antioxidant properties.